 MUSEUM and ARCHIVES

-Snips from the maritime history of Padstow
+Maritime history of Padstow

 Padstow a seaport situated in the Estuary of the river Camel.
 The port is about 1 mile inland from the North Cornish Coast, exposed to the wild Celtic Sea/Atlantic Ocean.